rbergenl/_Alpha/developer/issues/pipeline/add-pre-format.md

   }
   ```
   - First time, modify in `package.json` the command `--check` into `--write` and run `npm run format`.
 Then revert the modification.
+- Read the `CONTRIBUTING.md` file for more information.

 ## Enable Formatting on Commit